1946 Madras Presidency Legislative Assembly election: Omandurar's cabinet

 Subbarayan resigned on 5 April 1948, Daniel Thomas on 15 June 1948 and Kala Venkata Rao on 24 January 1949.

 P. S. Kumaraswamy Raja

-P. S. Kumaraswamy Raja, the next Chief Minister who formed the Government on 6 April 1949 was believed to be a stooge of Kamaraj.
+P. S. Kumaraswamy Raja, the next Prime Minister who formed the Government on 6 April 1949 (as Chief Minister from 26 January 1950) was believed to be a stooge of Kamaraj.
 His election was opposed by P. Subbarayan, Rajaji and Prakasam.
 Kumaraswamy Raja ruled Madras till the 1952 election when he lost his seat in Srivilliputhur constituency.